Training Missions

 Lesson 01b - Slots

 Caused by an accident on the taxiway "S" just before your flight, it was decided to close the taxiway.
 Therefore, a new temporary ramp position, which is located directly on the threshold runway 07, was established.
-You will take off from that location and then divert to Tiblisi.
+You will take off from that location and then divert to Vaziani.

 All remaining sorties for this afternoon will take-off from there.